openflighthpc/flight-metal-server/docs/routes.md

 Authorization: Bearer <jwt>
 ```

+### Create

+TBA

-### Create and Update
+### Update

-Legacy entries are created and updated using the same route.
-The `payload` attribute must contain the content of the uploaded file.
+Updates the legacy file with the new file content given by the required `payload` attribute.

+*BUG*: Currently this path will create legacies that do not exist.
+This will be fixed in future release.

 *SYNTAX:*
 ```